canonical/deepseek-r1-snap/README.md

 ## Intel GPU

-The drivers are included in the snap, so the snap should work standalone.
+The user space drivers are included in the snap, so the snap should work standalone as long as you are running a relatively new kernel (>6.XX).

 It has been tested on:
 - Intel Battlemage G21 [Arc B580]
-- Intel Corporation Meteor Lake-P [Intel Arc Graphics]
+- Intel Meteor Lake-P [Intel Arc Graphics]
+- Intel Raptor Lake-S UHD Graphics

 ## Intel NPU